Murtadah-1984/k8sgitops/README.md

    - API keys

 4. **Prepare Ceph nodes** (if using Ceph):
+   - Nodes should be prepared at OS level with required packages and settings
-   - Edit `ansible/inventory/hosts.ini` with your node IPs
+   - Label nodes manually or via your node management process
-   - Run `ansible-playbook -i ansible/inventory/hosts.ini ansible/playbooks/ceph-node-prepare.yml`
-   - Run `ansible-playbook -i ansible/inventory/hosts.ini ansible/playbooks/ceph-label-nodes.yml`
-   - **WARNING**: Only run `ceph-osd-disks.yml` on fresh disks (wipes data!)

 5. **Configure node labels**:
    - Apply node labels/taints from `infra/node-pools/` to your nodes